philpax/philpax.github.io/content/blog/heady-house-hunting-with-d/index.md

 <a href='/(.+?)' class='name' rel='listingName'>
 ```

-After storing all the results from the above regular expression, we can then use another regular expression to extract the next page link (which looks like `<li class="nextLink"><a href="/buy/omitted-for-clarity" rel="newSearchPage">Next</a>`):
+After storing all the results from the above regular expression, we can then use another regular expression to extract the next page link (which looks like `html:<li class="nextLink"><a href="/buy/omitted-for-clarity" rel="newSearchPage">Next</a>`):

 ```re
 <li class="nextLink"><a href="(.+?)"